-In conclusion, the use of stochastic models suggests that there is no infinite prime walk given adding one digit at a time to the right, but that it is likely to have ones if we can add a digit anywhere.
-On the other hand, for other less restrictive problems, namely, if we can walk to infinity given appending an unbounded number of digits to the right and if appending a digit at a time in base $2,4,$ and $5$, we show the former case is possible, but the latter is not.
+In conclusion, the use of stochastic models suggests that there is no infinite prime walk given by adding one digit at a time to the right, but that it is likely to have one if we can add a digit anywhere.

-\section{Modeling Square-free Walks}
+\section{Modeling square-free walks}